ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Visualizers.md

 }
 ```

-We now have some nice visaulizations for our responses.
+We now have some nice visualizations for our responses.
 Save your changes and try them out.
 Note: if you do not see any changes, try refreshing your browser.
 Session refresh and browser refresh are two distinct operations within our application.

 ### The End For Now

 At this point, you should have a working Walmart sample, which is almost identical to the sample we have posted online.
 There are always a points of improvement.
 We leave these as an exercise to the reader.
 For instance, you may have noticed that our action bodies are almost identical.
-In this case, we may create a backend asset which encapsulates our http request to walmart by exposing a simple `get` function with takes certain configuration parameters.
+In this case, we may create a back end asset which encapsulates our http request to walmart by exposing a simple `get` function with takes certain configuration parameters.
 You can then import this asset within your actions and perform a single function call to return the appropriate data.
 Additionally, the NLG could be improved for a few responses.
 You may reference our other public samples for examples on how to tune NLG using our helpers package.
 And, of course, feel free to extend the sample according to your desire.